NajeebArif/spring-revisited/README.md

 3) Spring cloud eureka (service discovery and Client side load balancing)
 4) Client side resiliency patterns like Circuit Breakers, Fallbacks and Bulkheads using Hystrix
 5) Application Gateway using Spring cloud Zuul
+6) Spring OAuth2 based security
+7) Distributed caching and Event Driven architecture using Kafka and Redis

 #### *The project is not dockerized yet but it will be soon enough.